JuntaoTang/PROOF/README.md

 ## 💭 Correspondence

-If you have any questions, please  contact me via [email](mailto:zhoudw@lamda.nju.edu.cn) or open an [issue](https://github.com/zhoudw-zdw/Proof/issues/new).
+If you have any questions, please  contact me via [email](mailto:juntao.tang04@outlook.com)